 Glycobiology, Harvard Medical School (Dr. Robert Spiro's Lab)

-General Comments: In recent years, carbohydrate-binding proteins have been shown to play a pivotal role in fundamental biological processes.
-One of the most well-known examples is the role of selectins in extravasation of leukocytes from the blood to the sites of inflammation (click here or on the graphic below for full amination and more information).
+The Panjwani laboratory specializes in glycobiology and in investigating the role carbohydrate-binding proteins in diseases of the eye.
+Carbohydrate-binding proteins play a pivotal role in fundamental biological processes.
+One of the most well-known examples is the role of selectins in extravasation of leukocytes from the blood to the sites of inflammation.
+The figure below illustrates this phenomenon; click here or on the graphic below for full animation and more information.

-Specific Projects: We study the role of carbohydrate-binding proteins in the pathogenesis of the diseases of the cornea including persistent epithelial defects, corneal neovascularization, graft rejection and infections.
-All projects in the lab have a solid basic science component to understand cell biological and biochemical mechanisms of wound healing and angiogenesis, and are disease-oriented with a focus on translational research to find better, novel ways to treat blinding diseases of the eye.
+Specific Projects: We study the role of carbohydrate-binding proteins, galectins, in the pathogenesis of the diseases of the cornea and retina including persistent epithelial defects, corneal and choroidal neovascularization, corneal graft rejection and infections.
+All projects in the lab have a solid basic science component to understand cell biological, biochemical and immunological mechanisms of corneal infections, wound healing, angiogenesis, and scar tissue formation, and are disease-oriented with a focus on translational research to find better, novel ways to treat blinding diseases of the eye.
+We have the unique expertise, and availability of unique set of mice and reagents needed to successfully pursue our studies aimed at the characterization of the role of galectins in the pathogenesis of the diseases of the eye.